DesignyourCode/payload-clerk-auth/README.md

 #### Adding Clerk

 In order to add Clerk, we can just follow the standard Clerk integration for NextJS and adjust the `middleware.ts` file as necessary.
 In our case, we are protecting the `/dashboard` route.

+#### Setting up Clerk webhook

+We want to make sure that when a user is created we store their data as a custom in the system so we can save their choices later down the line.
+In our case we can use a Clerk webhook and hit an endpoint that will handle this logic.

+We have an endpoint called `/api/create-customer` which will do the heavy lifting for this flow.

+In order for Clerk webhook to access your local I am using Pinggy to expose my local to a public URL: https://pinggy.io/docs/ but NGROK etc would also work.

+Once the webhook is created in Clerk (using the following guide: https://clerk.com/blog/webhooks-getting-started) and you have the public URL added to the webhook you can then test and check the webhook works.
+Once this is confirmed as working, you can register within the application and ensure you as a user is added as a customer.